yliyanage/Accident-Detection/pages/results.md

 ## Results and Discussion

-Following figure shows the performance of our approach on an example accident event when rolling window size $N=5$ and the threshold on the mutual information $\alpha = 0.1$.
+Following figure shows the performance of our approach on an example accident event when rolling window size $N=5$ and the threshold on the mutual information $\alpha = 0.12$.

 <p align="center">
        <img src="../images/result.png" height="400" width="400">
 </p>

 We consider probability of false alarm (PFA), probability of miss-detection (PMD) and average detection delay (ADD) as performance measures.
+Unless specified, we report results for $N=5$ and $\alpha = 0.12$.

-## Effect of the threshold on the Mutual information
+## Effect of the Threshold on the Mutual Information

-We set the rolling window size $N=5$ and we report results for three different threshold $\alpha$ values on the mutual information.
+Here, we analyze the effect of the threshold $\alpha$ on the Mutual information on our proposed approach.
+Specifically, we report results for three different $\alpha$ values.

 |            |  $\alpha=0.10$ |  $\alpha=0.12$ |  $\alpha =0.14$     | Cali.
 Highway Patrol   |